 Public information provided to families and professionals does not always reflect the text of the law.
 For example, Toronto Children's Aid Societies (CAS) indicate on their online informational materials that "there is no law in Ontario that dictates a specific age at which a child can be left unsupervised" (n.d.).
-The Halton CAS also stated as of 2012 that "there is not specific age at which a child can be left unattended", however it specifies that the law "states that parents of children under the age of 16 years, must make "reasonable provisions' for their care" (n.d., p.
+The Halton CAS also stated that "there is not specific age at which a child can be left unattended", however it specifies that the law "states that parents of children under the age of 16 years, must make "reasonable provisions' for their care" (n.d., p.
 1).
-Similarly confusing are some provincial government sites for new immigrants.
-For example, both Quebec (Gouvernement du Québec, 2014) and Prince Edward Island (Government of P.E.I., 2010) sites indicate that children under 12 years should not be left home alone, yet none of these provinces has a statutory age limit when it comes to leaving children home alone.

-Our online scan identified three agencies in Canada that offer programs to support parents and children who stay home alone or with other children.
+Our online scan identified several agencies in Canada that offer programs to support parents and children who stay home alone or with other children.
 The types of programs (in English and/or French) included informational pamphlets and checklists, and youth trainings onsite and/or online.
 The Canada Safety Council (CSC) provides online checklists for safety (i.e., Telephone, Security, Fire Safety, First Aid, and Power Outages) and advises parents and children to communicate clearly and to prepare children for being home alone.
-CSC also provides structured onsite programs such as the Home Alone Program and the Babysitters Training Course in several

-Page 4 of 9 Information Sheet 144E provinces and territories as well as online.
+CSC also provides structured onsite programs such as the Home Alone Program and the Babysitters Training Course in several provinces and territories as well as online.
 Through ten sessions (25 hours) of interactive group learning, the former provides children ten years of age and older with the skills and knowledge needed to stay home alone "for short periods of time."
 The Babysitters Training Course, aimed at children turning 12 years of age within the calendar year or older, includes information on issues ranging from child development and nutrition to games and basic first aid.
 Another program, the Babysitting training program offered directly by Red Cross Canada, is aimed at children between 11 and 15 years of age.
-Over the course of 8 hours, participants learn basic safety, first aid and caregiving skills, how to prevent and respond to emergencies, and how to promote themselves as a babysitter to prospective parents.
-Both CSC and the Red Cross offer their programs in several provinces.
-Finally, Child Safe Canada offers the Home Alone Safety + First Aid and the Red Cross Babysitter Program to children aged ten years and older in Alberta.
+Over the course of 7-8 hours, participants learn basic safety, first aid and caregiving skills, how to prevent and respond to emergencies, and how to promote themselves as a babysitter to prospective parents.
+The Red Cross also offers Stay Safe! program for children aged 9 years and older (ages change across provinces).
+It aims to increase young people's capacity to stay safe including when they are on their own.
+Both CSC and the Red Cross offer their programs in several provinces directly or in partnership with local organizations.
+Additionally, Child Safe Canada offers the Home Alone Safety Plus First Aid and the Babysitter Plus First Aid programs to children aged ten years and older in Alberta.
 The former is an interactive safety training program that also covers first aid and comfort skills.
-The latter is offered to "responsible adolescents of ten years and up who want to become a babysitter or may already be one" (Child Safe Canada, 2014), and covers the responsibilities of a babysitter, care and safety tips for children of all ages, basic first aid and responding to an emergency.
+The latter is offered to "responsible adolescents of ten years and up who want to become a babysitter or may already be one" (Child Safe Canada, 2020), and covers the responsibilities of a babysitter, care and safety tips for children of all ages, basic first aid and responding to an emergency.
 All programs provide participants with a babysitter's manual and completion card.